pezzolabs/pezzo/README.md

 # License

-This repository's source code is available under the [BSD 3-Clause License](LICENSE).
+This repository's source code is available under the [Apache 2.0 License](LICENSE).